The Dogu Express: a beautiful train journey through Turkey

 Option 2 The Dogu express route through Dogubayezit

 The High speed train from Istanbul Pendik station to Ankara leaves at 10:45 arriving in Ankara at 14:42 (ticket is 70 TL)

 The daily Dogu express leaves Ankara at 17:45 arriving in Kars at 18:00 the next day (ticket in the 4 beth couchette is 52 TL)

 Stay the night in Kars and take a bus to Dogubayezit the next day.
 From Kars you need to take a bus to Igdir (3 hours 20 TL) and change in Igdir for another bus to Dogubayezit (1 hour 8 TL).

 Stay the night in Dogubayezit to cross the Gurbulak/Bazargan border the next day

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the Dogu express train in Turkey contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!